 The WA Government does not have specific policy for young parents and pregnant teenagers but indicated to the Children’s Commissioner that ‘schools can collect information about students’ specific health care needs and respond to needs of services with support of specialist services.’

-In 2014 the WA Department of Education issued Guidelines for Supporting Pregnant and Parenting Young People to Continue their Education.
-Here is an excerpt on the principles:
+In 2014 the WA Department of Education issued Guidelines for Supporting Pregnant and Parenting Young People to Continue their Education (now not available)

 The following principles should guide school provision for pregnant and parenting young people: